Artist Statement

 (Excerpt from CALA Alliance Press Release, 2022, Alana Hernandez)

-Fresquez graduated in 2019 from Arizona State University with a Bachelors of Fine Arts in Interdisciplinary Art.
-She has exhibited work at institutions including the Phoenix Art Museum, the Tucson Museum of Contemporary Art, the Scottsdale Museum of Contemporary Art, and has been the recipient of artist residencies at Xico Galeria, the Haystack Mountain School, New York Arts Practicum, MASS MoCA, and CALA Alliance.
-Fresquez is currently based in New Haven, Connecticut where she is pursuing an MFA in Sculpture at Yale University.
+Frésquez graduated in 2019 from Arizona State University with a bachelors of fine arts in interdisciplinary art; and graduated from Yale University in 2025 with an MFA in sculpture.
+Most recently, she was included in Get in The Game: Sports, Art, and Culture at SFMoMA, which will soon travel to the Perez Art Museum in Miami and Crystal Bridges Museum of American Art in Arkansas.
+She has also exhibited work at institutions including the Phoenix Art Museum, the Tucson Museum of Contemporary Art, the Scottsdale Museum of Contemporary Art, and has been the recipient of artist residencies at Xico Galeria, the Haystack Mountain School, New York Arts Practicum, MASS MoCA, and CALA Alliance.